paramrathour/blog/pages/_posts/2024-05-27-anime-soundtracks.md

 A problem similar to the one discussed in [my anime timeline]({% post_url 2023-12-14-anime-timeline %}) arises.
 Usually, anime can go on longer than a year, can be broken up into cours/seasons over multiple years, or it can just stop.
 This gives rise to the problem of determining the _year_ an OST belongs to -- maybe the ideal solution is to pinpoint the exact day the episode containing the OST was publicly released, but this is a time-consuming process.
 Instead, I have taken the answer as the starting year of the season/cour featuring the given OST.

-### Hold on
+### Hold on!
 Let's make some important announcements to ease your navigation.
 - Creators can block embedded YouTube video playback on external sites.
 To accommodate for such cases, you can either click on video links to open it within the YouTube interface or simply refer to this [playlist]({{ site.url_prefixes.youtube.playlist }}PLaO_HkPtJoP0pM9ZfMenDhoOGun_ilLA9) containing the OST from each year.
 - While providing my insights on each composer, I have added many other YouTube videos as a plain hyperlink.
 I have added such videos to this [playlist]({{ site.url_prefixes.youtube.playlist }}PLaO_HkPtJoP1fdEAxZxd5VczOJLzRjc0C) in the order they are mentioned in this post.

 > The media attached on this page belongs to their respective owners.
-I have tried my best to include official releases but only some tracks are available in my country.
+I have tried my best to include official releases but only some tracks are available in my country.[^booregionlocking]
 {: .prompt-info}
 ## Timeline
 <div id="post-list" class="pl-xl-3">